DOWingard/Minkowski-Sum-Real-Time-Visualizer-with-Convex-Triangulation/docs/Simulation.md

 # Simulation

-I mostly took on this project to focus on the core algorithms, so rendering and interactions are somewhat a means to an end so one can visually interact with the system.
+I mostly took on this project to focus on the core algorithms, so rendering and interactions are somewhat of a means to an end so one can visually interact with the system.

 ## Simulation Interactions
 * Controls how to cast polygon objects into a rendered scene